yuliu0322/yuliu0322.github.io/_pages/research.md

        alt="Aqua Environment"
        style="max-width:1000px; width:100%; height:auto;">
 </div>

-**Research topics:**

-- Effects of temperature on mussel physiology and metabolism

-- Effects of salinity on oyster growth and biochemical status

-- Flavor-related biochemical changes in oysters and mussels

-- Microplastic contamination and biological impacts in oysters

-- Metabolomic analysis of environmental stress responses

 By understanding how environmental factors influence shellfish health and quality, this research provides a scientific foundation for sustainable aquaculture and seafood quality management.